-If you’re waxing more lively than romantic, check out Le Pop-up Du Label, first discovered thanks to a Paris Pop-up event there in 2014.
-A bar and casual restaurant upstairs and live music space downstairs, the spot has a little something for everyone, from free Mardi Jazz each Tuesday evening to 90s hip-hop dance parties.
+If you’re waxing more lively than romantic, check out Le Pop-up du Label, first discovered thanks to a Paris Pop-up event there in 2014.
+A bar and casual restaurant upstairs and live music space downstairs, the spot has a little something for every taste, from free Mardi Jazz each Tuesday evening to periodic 90s hip-hop dance parties.
 The bar upstairs also carries Club Mate, always a plus in my book.

 Marché d’Aligre, Erin Dahl; Boucherie Les Provinces

 Marché d’Aligre – Place d’Aligre, 75012.
 Métro: Ledru-Rollin.

 Les Caves de Prague – 8 rue de Prague, 75012.
 Métro: Ledru-Rollin.
 Tel: +33 (0)1 72 68 07 36.

 Ici-même – 68 rue de Charenton, 75012.
 Métro: Ledru-Rollin.
 Tel: +33 (0)1 43 40 00 99